fkirc/throttle-click-listener/README.md

 When developing Android apps, one often wants to prevent a user from accidentally clicking the same button twice.
 Otherwise it might happen that two equal activities/fragments are launched (or some other stuff runs twice).

-This repository provides a solution that requires only minimal changes to existing code:
+It is probably the most reasonable solution to simply subclass the listeners:

 ```java
 myButton.setOnClickListener(new OnThrottleClickListener() {